+The entire internal audit processes are web enabled and managed on-line by Audit Management System (AMS).
 The Internal Audit team has access to all organisational information, facilitated by the SAP mechanism.
 The Internal Audit process includes review and evaluation of the effectiveness of existing processes, controls and compliances.
 It also ensures adherence to policies and systems and the mitigation of the operational risks perceived for each area under audit.
 Monthly and quarterly audit findings are given to the COO, CFO and CEO for their action taken plan.
 A quarterly Internal Audit report, including the Action Taken Report, is placed at the Audit Committee meeting of the Board.
 Key audit findings and recommendations are reviewed and the required action is taken for implementation.